Robin Harrison, Partner, Hicks Thomas LLP

-Last month, I hosted our second Lawyers Roundtable via Zoom, titled “Remote Mediation: Pros, Cons, and Should We Just Wait ‘Til This Is All Over?” with a panel of six mediators and trial lawyers, including my law partner, Jay Old, and this month I moderated a Texas General Counsel Forum panel discussion with two mediators, two in-house counsel and my law partner, Courtney Ervin, titled “Remote Mediation: Strategies, Technology and the State of the Practice.”
+Last month, I hosted our second Lawyers Roundtable via Zoom, titled “Remote Mediation: Pros, Cons, and Should We Just Wait ‘Til This Is All Over?” with a panel of six mediators and trial lawyers and this month I moderated a Texas General Counsel Forum panel discussion with two mediators, two in-house counsel and my law partner, Courtney Ervin, titled “Remote Mediation: Strategies, Technology and the State of the Practice.”
 This article recounts the participants’ comments and suggestions along with some of my observations about mediation generally and the remote mediation process.

 REMOTE MEDIATION: WHERE WE ARE

 Let’s start with a given: If parties are going to resolve their cases with “stay-at-home” pandemic rules in place, remote mediations often will be part of the process, like it or not.
 But fear not.
 While the Roundtable and General Counsel Forum panelists agreed that in-person mediations are preferable, they also agreed that remote mediations are working better than they had expected they would.
 Some believe that remote mediations can be as effective as in-person mediations in almost all cases.